 <?php $id = get_post_thumbnail_id(); $size = 'medium'; $img_src = wp_get_attachment_image_url( $id, $size ); $img_srcset = wp_get_attachment_image_srcset( $id, $size ); $title = get_post($id)->post_title; $alt = (get_post_meta($id, '_wp_attachment_image_alt')) ? get_post_meta($id, '_wp_attachment_image_alt') : $title; ?> <img src="<?php echo esc_url( $img_src ); ?>" srcset="<?php echo esc_url( $img_srcset ); ?>" sizes="(min-width: 768px) 500px, 100vw" alt="<?php esc_attr_e($alt); ?>" title="<?php esc_attr_e($title); ?>" class="featured-image">

-I personally use this particular function this way so I have more control over how each of the image’s attributes are printed.
+wp_get_attachment_image().
+I personally like to construct the markup myself however so I haveway more control over how each of the image’s attributes are printed and I can add/change ids, classes, and data attributes easily.

 The real advantage of using srcset in WordPress is the ability to simply rely on WordPress’ fantastic image processing to generate smaller sizes, and serve them up automatically.